Fury over reported federal plan targeting transgender people

 "I feel very threatened, but I am absolutely resolute," Mara Keisling, executive director of the National Center for Transgender Rights, said at a news conference convened by more than a dozen activist leaders.
 "We will stand up and be resilient, and we will be here long after this administration is in the trash heap."

-The activists, who spoke amid posters reading "#Won'tBeErased", planned a protest march to the White House later in the day.
+The activist leaders, speaking amid posters reading "#Won'tBeErased", later addressed a protest rally outside the White House.

-The Department of Health and Human Services acknowledged months ago that it was working to rewrite a federal rule that bars discrimination in health care based on "gender identity."
+The Cabinet agency had acknowledged months ago that it was working to rewrite a federal rule that bars discrimination in health care based on "gender identity."
 It cited a Texas-based federal judge's opinion that the original rule went too far in concluding that discrimination based on gender identity is a form of sex discrimination, which is forbidden by civil rights laws.

-The department was terse in its response, saying it did not comment on "alleged leaked documents."
-It did release a statement from Roger Severino, the head of its Office for Civil Rights, saying his agency was reviewing the issue while abiding by the 2016 ruling from the Texas-based federal judge, Reed O'Connor.
+The department said Monday it would not comment on "alleged leaked documents."
+It did release a statement from Roger Severino, head of its Office for Civil Rights, saying his agency was reviewing the issue while abiding by the 2016 ruling from the Texas-based federal judge, Reed O'Connor.

 LGBT activists, who pledged legal challenges if the reported memo leads to official policy, said several other courts had issued rulings contrary to O'Connor's.